swong28/wiki_trend/README.md

 Since people read a lot of Wikipedia posts and there are millions of related articles, my main goal for the Insight Data Engineering Project is to build a tool that can help users to decide other interesting topics that they can read.

 ## Demo
-https://youtu.be/_HAo6FFI2vw
+I created a tool so that people could learn more about related Wikipedia articles based on the current article they are reading.
+Here is a video recording of the website I built using Flask: https://youtu.be/_HAo6FFI2vw

 ## What does my project do?